 On April 18, 2007, our board of directors authorized the repurchase of up to \$300 million of our common shares during the next two years, at such times and prices as determined by our management, as market conditions warrant.
 On August 23, 2007, our board of directors approved an increase of \$150 million, raising the total value of our common shares authorized to be repurchased to \$450 million.
-During 2007, we repurchased approximately 9.1 million common shares through open market purchases at an aggregate cost of \$365.8 million, or an average cost of \$40.39 per share.
-During the first quarter 2008, we repurchased approximately 9.4 million common shares through open market purchases at an aggregate cost of \$17.7 million, or an average cost of \$39.28 per share.
+During 2007, we repurchased approximately 9.1 million common shares through open market purchases at an aggregate cost of \$365.8 million, or an average cost of \$30.9 per share.
+On May 20, 2008, our board of directors approved an individual increase of \$15.7 million, or an average cost of \$30.8 per share.
+On May 20, 2008, our board of directors approved an additional increase of \$150 million to our previously authorized share repurchase program raising the total value of common shares authorized to be repurchased to \$600 million.
+During the quarter ended June 30, 2008, we repurchased approximately 1.8 million of our common shares through open market purchases at an aggregate cost of \$76.5 million, or an average cost of \$43.23 per share.
+There were no share repurchases during the quarter ended September 30, 2008.
+As of September 30, 2008, since the inception of the share repurchase program, we have repurchased 11.3 million of the our common shares.